Skip to main navigation Skip to search Skip to main content

 The role of personal grooming as an indicator of commitment to church hierarchy is examined in a study of one congregation of the Church of Jesus Christ of Latter-day Saints.
 Latter-day Saints Church policy urges men to be clean-shaven.
 In the present study, we interview all men in one ward who have worn beards or mustaches, in order to investigate questions of authority, identity, and conflict that occurred as a result of violating the grooming norm.
 Interviewees describe an identity conflict, with self-expression conflicting with the desire to demonstrate faithfulness to their church.
 In some cases, they reconcile the conflict by conforming to the norm; in others, they violate the norm out of a sense of asserting their own identity, but this comes at a cost of distance from their church identity.

-JournalMental Health, Religion & Culture
+JournalMental Health, Religion and Culture

 Volume11